Become a VIrginia master naturalist

 Old Rag Chapter Training: What You'll Learn

-Applying for Training and Membership
+Applying for Training & Membership

 The basic training course covers background knowledge and skills that are essential to naturalists.
 The Old Rag Chapter of the Virginia Master Naturalists tailors the course to our local environment and communities.
 Monthly webinars, field trips, and chapter programs support continuing education opportunities following completion of the basic training course.